awsdocs/aws-net-developer-guide/doc_source/how-to/cloudwatch/cloudwatch-examples-sending-events.rst

 * An expression to schedule triggering of the rule every five minutes

 Call the :sdk-net-api:`PutRule <CloudWatchEvents/MCloudWatchEventsPutRulePutRuleRequest>` method
 to create the rule.
-The :sdk-net-api:`PutRuleResponse <CloudWatchEvents/TCloudWatchEventsPutRuleResponse>` returns the ARN of the new or updated rule.
+The :sdk-net-api:`PutRuleResponse <CloudWatchEvents/TPutRuleResponse>` object returns the ARN of the new or updated rule.

 .. code-block:: c#